appdevgbb/tornado-watchdog/README.md

     "FUNCTIONS_WORKER_RUNTIME": "dotnet"
 ```

-First set the connection string for the Azure IoT Hub and then connection string for the Azure Event Hubs compatible endpoint.
-This second string is what will trigger and provide event data to the Azure Function.
-The Ingest Event Hub Endpoint is where the processed data gets sent and which enables the Azure Data Lake or another service
+- **IoTHubAckConnectionString** - connection string for the Azure IoT Hub
+- **EventHubEgressConnectionString** - Azure Event Hubs compatible endpoint for IoT Hub
-to access the processed message.
-It also serves as the trigger for the Power Automate workflow in Power Platform.
-Finally, AzureWebJobsStorage is a required backing store for Azure Functions.
-This can be a local Azure Storage Emulator with the setting `UseDevelopmentStorage=true`.
+- **EventHubIngestConnectionString** - Azure Event Hubs where the processed data is sent (serves as trigger fro the Power Automate workflow in Power Platform)

-### HeartMessage

-The heartbeat message is [protocol buffer](https://developers.google.com/protocol-buffers/).
-Simply define it in the `.proto`
-file and include the `csproj` file.
-The underlying C# will be generated for you.
+- **AzureWebJobsStorage** - backing storage for Azure Functions